-Other Material Terms: In order to facilitate the payment of the exercise price of the options, the LTIP has a cashless exercise feature pursuant to which a participant may elect to undertake either a broker-assisted "cashless exercise" or a "net exercise" subject to the procedures set out in the Option Plan, including the consent of the Board, where required.
+Other Material Terms: In order to facilitate the payment of the exercise price of the options, the LTIP has a cashless exercise feature pursuant to which a participant may elect to undertake either a broker-assisted "cashless exercise" or a "net exercise" subject to the procedures set out in the LTIP, including the consent of the Board, where required.
 Under the cashless exercise election, the option holder may elect to receive an amount in cash per option equal to the cash proceeds realized upon the sale of the Common Shares underlying the options by a securities dealer in the capital markets, minus the aggregate exercise price, any applicable withholding taxes and any transfer costs charged by the securities dealer.
-Under the net exercise election, the participant may elect to receive, and the Company may deliver, in its sole discretion, either (i) cash in an amount equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate exercise price in respect of such option (including any withholding taxes).
+Under the net exercise election, the participant may elect to receive, and the Company may deliver, in its sole discretion, either (i) cash in an amount equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate exercise price in respect of such option (including any withholding taxes), or (ii) such number of Common Shares having a fair market value equal to the amount by which the aggregate fair market value of the Common Shares issuable under the option exceeds the aggregate exercise price in respect of such option (including any withholding taxes).

-The LTIP also provides that appropriate adjustments, if any, will be made by the Board in connection with a stock dividend or split, recapitalization, reorganization or other change of Common Shares, consolidation, distribution, merger or amalgamation or similar corporate transaction, in order to maintain the optionees' economic rights in respect of their options in connection with such change in capitalization, including adjustments to the exercise price and/or the number of Common Shares to which an optionee is entitled upon exercise of options, or permitting the immediate exercise of any outstanding options that are not otherwise exercisable.
+The LTIP also provides that appropriate adjustments, if any, will be made by the Board in connection with a stock dividend or split, special dividends, recapitalization, reorganization or other change of Common Shares, consolidation, distribution, merger or amalgamation or similar corporate transaction, in order to maintain the optionees' economic rights in respect of their options in connection with such change in capitalization, including adjustments to the exercise price and/or the number of Common Shares to which an optionee is entitled upon exercise of options, or permitting the immediate exercise of any outstanding options that are not otherwise exercisable.